wnsparrow/ledger-app/README.md

 ## Prerequisites
 * Python
   * I am assuming those viewing this have Python 3 installed.
-If you do not have Python 3 (execute `python --version` in a terminal/command prompt to check), then download [Python](https://www.python.org/downloads/) from the website.
+If you do not have Python 3 (execute `python --version` in a terminal/command prompt to check), download [Python](https://www.python.org/downloads/) from the website.
 * Node
   * Ensure that you have the most up to date version of Node installed (execute `node --version` in a terminal/command prompt to check).
-Download [Node](https://nodejs.org/en/) from the website if you do not have it installed.
+If you do not have dDownload [Node](https://nodejs.org/en/) from the website.
 * Terminal/Command Prompt
   * We will be navigating in and around folders on our machines which requires some basic knowledge of navigating a terminal/command prompt.
 See these helpful guides for [Windows](https://www.digitalcitizen.life/command-prompt-how-use-basic-commands/) or [Mac/Linux](https://www.taniarascia.com/how-to-use-the-command-line-for-apple-macos-and-linux/) users.